mynaparrot/plugNmeet-docs/docs/developer-guide/design-customisation.md

 ## Participants

-You can change **participants Background, width, padding** etc. Using this class name:
+You can change **participants Background, width, padding** etc. Style Using this class name:

 ```
 .participants-wrapper {